oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 > Practice 8: Take a notebook and try drafting a rough workflow of what our job would do, using boxes for the steps and arrows to connect different steps.
 >
 > Hint:
-> - **Read Everything First**.
+> - **Read everything first**.
 Start by reading all the necessary data at the beginning of the job.
 This ensures that you have all the required information before performing any operations.
-> - **Process Data in Steps**.
+> - **Process data in steps**.
 Break down the job's functionality into simpler steps, such as filtering, transforming, and aggregating the data.
 Each step should be a separate node in your DAG.
-> - **Write Everything Last**.
+> - **Write everything last**.
 Ensure that all writing operations, such as saving results or updating models, are performed at the end of the job.
 This helps in maintaining data consistency and avoids incomplete writes.

 **Steps in the Workflow:**